dougeby/IntuneDocs/InTuneDocs/Troubleshoot/troubleshoot-company-resource-access-problems-with-microsoft-intune.md

 author: Nbigman
 ---
 # Troubleshoot company resource access problems with Microsoft Intune
-Use the information in this topic to help you troubleshoot problems when a [!INCLUDE[wit_firstref](./includes/wit_firstref_md.md)] action returns an error code.
+Use the error and status codes in this topic to help you troubleshoot problems when a [!INCLUDE[wit_firstref](./includes/wit_firstref_md.md)] action returns an error code.

 If this information does not solve your problem, see [How to get support for Microsoft Intune](how-to-get-support-for-microsoft-intune.md) to find more ways to get help.

-## Error codes related to company resource access

-### Status codes for MDM managed Windows devices
+## Status codes for MDM managed Windows devices

 |Status code|Error message|What to do|
 |---------------|-----------------|--------------|